Camping: Equipment

-The equipment used in camping varies with by intended activity.
-For instance, in survival camping the equipment consists of small items which have the purpose of helping the camper in providing food, heat and safety.
+The equipment used in camping varies by intended activity.
+For instance, in survival camping the equipment consists of small items which have the purpose of helping the camper in providing food, heat, and safety.
 The equipment used in this type of camping must be lightweight and it is restricted to the mandatory items.
-Other types of camping such as winter camping involve having specially designed equipment in terms of tents or clothing which is strong enough to protect the camper's body from the wind and cold.
+Other types of camping such as winter camping involve having specially designed equipment in terms of tents or clothing that is strong enough to protect the camper's body from the wind and cold.

 Survival camping involves certain items that campers are recommended to have with them in case something goes wrong and they need to be rescued.
-A survival kit includes mandatory items which are small and must fit in one's pocket or which otherwise could be carried on one's person.
+A survival kit includes mandatory items that are small and must fit in one's pocket or which otherwise could be carried on one's person.
 This kit is useless in these circumstances if it is kept in the backpack that is left in camp.
-Such a kit should include a small metal container which can be used to heat water over a campfire, a small length of duct tape which can prove useful in many situations, and an emergency space blanket.
-These blankets are specially designed to occupy minimal space and are perfect for making emergency shelters, keeping the camper warm.
-Also because of the aluminum-like color this blanket is reflective which means it can be easily seen from an aircraft.
-Candle stubs are good in starting a fire as well as in warming an enclosed space.
+Such a kit should include a small metal container that can be used to heat water over a campfire, a small length of duct tape which can prove useful in many situations, and an emergency space blanket.
+These blankets are specially designed to occupy minimal space, can be used as emergency shelters for keeping the camper warm, and their reflective properties mean that they can be easily seen from an aircraft.
+Candle stubs are good for starting a fire as well as for warming an enclosed space.
 One or two band-aids are mandatory in this type of camping.
 Any camper, and not only the survival ones, need waterproof matches or a lighter and a large safety pin or fish hook which can be used in fishing.
-Rubber gloves, antiseptic wipes, tinfoil, jackknife, or halazone tablets (which purify the water) are also to be included into a survival kit.
-Although these seem too many items to be carried on one person, they are in fact small, lightweight and definitely useful.
+Rubber gloves, antiseptic wipes, tinfoil, jackknife, or halazone tablets (which purify the water) are also to be included in a survival kit.

-Winter camping can be dangerous without respecting the basic rules when it comes to this particular activity.